oneapi-src/oneAPI-tab/README.rst

  oneapi-tab
 ============

-oneAPI Technical Advisory Board (TAB) meeting notes.
+This repository hosts notes and presentation materials from the oneAPI Technical Advisory Board (TAB) meetings.
+The Advisory Board is an invitation-only forum comprised of industry experts that help guide the oneAPI parallel programming ecosystem.
 More information on oneAPI can be found at `oneapi.com <https://oneapi.com>`__.
-TAB is an invitation-only forum comprised of industry experts for guiding the oneAPI parallel programming ecosystem.

-Meeting notes and presentations materials are published in this repo.
-The general community is invited to join the conservation by reviewing the `oneAPI Specification <https://spec.oneapi.com>`__, as well as the notes/slides in this repo, and then posting comments or questions as github issues.
+The general community is invited to join the conversation by reviewing the `oneAPI Specification <https://spec.oneapi.com>`__, as well as the notes/slides in this repo, and then post comments or questions as github issues.
 General questions can go to this repo and issues specific to the specification can go to the `Specification repo
 <https://github.com/oneapi-src/oneapi-spec>`__